alexgkendall/caffe-segnet/README.md

 # Caffe SegNet
 **This is a modified version of [Caffe](https://github.com/BVLC/caffe) which supports the [SegNet architecture](http://mi.eng.cam.ac.uk/projects/segnet/)**

-As described in **SegNet: A Deep Convolutional Encoder-Decoder Architecture for Image Segmentation** Vijay Badrinarayanan, Alex Kendall and Roberto Cipolla [http://arxiv.org/abs/1511.00561]
+As described in **SegNet: A Deep Convolutional Encoder-Decoder Architecture for Image Segmentation** Vijay Badrinarayanan, Alex Kendall and Roberto Cipolla, PAMI 2017 [http://arxiv.org/abs/1511.00561]

 # Updated Version:
 **This version supports cudnn v2 acceleration. @TimoSaemann has a branch supporting a more recent version of Caffe (Dec 2016) with cudnn v5.1: